All Posts

-The name "robin" might sound specific, but it's applied to a group of unrelated birds.
-It originated in 15th-century England when the familiar red-breasted garden bird was known as "Robin Redbreast."
-At that time, "Robin" was a common nickname for males.
-They were often added to animals in an effort to make them seem more familiar.
+Many different birds are called robins because early settlers named unfamiliar birds after ones they already knew.
+The tradition began in 15th-century England, when the familiar red-breasted garden bird became known as “Robin Redbreast.”
+At that time, “Robin” was a common male given name, and familiar human names were often given to animals.
 The name became associated with Erithacus rubecula, the European Robin, a small insectivorous songbird of the Old-World flycatcher family.

 When British colonizers arrived in North America, they noticed a large, red-breasted bird that reminded them of home.
 This bird was a Turdus migratorius, a thrush rather than a flycatcher.
 However, its upright stance and red breast were enough for it to be named the American Robin.
 A similar pattern occurred in Australia.
 The Petroicidae family of birds, such as the Scarlet and Flame Robins, was given the name "robin."